Sleep Apnea Symptoms: How to Recognize the Signs Early

 My blood pressure had started climbing.
 My GP had flagged it and we were watching it.
 I had no obvious explanation for why it was going up.
 Sleep apnea is one of the most common causes of treatment-resistant high blood pressure, something I only found out after the fact, because the repeated nightly blood pressure spikes from each apnea event accumulate into a pattern of sustained hypertension over time.

 The cardiovascular consequences of untreated sleep apnea are real and they’re one of the main reasons I take treatment seriously rather than treating my CPAP as optional.
-I wrote separately about the stroke risk research as a non-medical person reading the literature, if you want to understand more about that side of it.
+I wrote separately about the stroke risk research as a non medical person reading the literature, if you want to understand more about that side of it.

-If Any of This Sounds Familiar
+If Several of These Sound Familiar

 I had nearly all of these symptoms for years and I explained every single one of them away individually.
 The thing I didn’t do was step back and see them as a pattern, and then look for a single underlying cause.

-If several of these are familiar, especially the combination of snoring with witnessed breathing pauses and daytime exhaustion that sleep doesn’t fix, it’s worth talking to your GP and asking specifically about sleep apnea.
+If the screening points to risk, you have two reasonable testing options.
 An at-home sleep apnea test is far simpler than most people expect and gives you actual data rather than guesswork.
-The full in-lab sleep study goes deeper if needed.
+A full in-lab sleep study goes deeper if needed and is what most specialists will recommend for a definitive diagnosis.

 The version of my life after diagnosis and treatment is so different from the version before it that I find it difficult to do the comparison justice.
 The headaches are gone.
 The fog is gone.
 The exhaustion is gone.
 The blood pressure is normal.
-The person I was with my son and my wife, improved almost immediately once I was actually sleeping properly.
+The person I was with my son and my wife improved almost immediately once I was actually sleeping properly.

 None of that required anything except finding out what was wrong and treating it.
 The only thing that delayed it by years was me explaining the symptoms away instead of taking them to a doctor.
-Don’t do what I did.

 ⚠️ MEDICAL DISCLAIMER This blog provides general information only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Sleep apnea is a serious condition, and CPAP equipment should be used under proper medical supervision.
 Always consult your doctor or sleep specialist before starting, stopping, or changing any therapy.
 I share personal experiences as a CPAP user, not as a medical professional.
 Individual results vary.
 For medical guidance, please consult a qualified clinician or the American Academy of Sleep Medicine (aasm.org).